 He holds a Bachelor of Science in Electrical Engineering (Honours) degree from the University of Strathclyde, United Kingdom and is a Hon.
 Fellow of the Institution of Engineers, Singapore.
-He is a Fellow of the Institution of Electrical Engineers, United Kingdom and the Society of Project Managers.
+He is a Fellow Member of the Society of Project Managers and a Fellow of the Singapore Academy of Engineering.

-RICHARD KHOO BOO YEONG Non-Executive, Independent Director
+RICHARD KHOO BOO YEONG

+Non-Executive, Independent Director